$50- OFF ANY FULL DAY BOOKING FOR THE REST OF THE YEAR!

 - Finally, for my brothers and sisters who are still putting themselves in harms way for the benefit of others - all firefighters who are members of the IAFF, active duty law enforcement officers, active duty military, EMTs / Paramedics as well as any currently working nurses or teachers will receive 15% off any booking!
 My (21 year) watch is over.
 Thank you for still standing yours.
 I would love to give you a well deserved break.

-Pearson yachts are known for build quality, performance and comfort thanks to their efficient layout and use of space (the larger sister ships to Invictus, the 36-2 with the exact same layout and built, were recently featured as one of the best affordable bluewater cruisers in a book dedicated to such).
+Pearson yachts are known for build quality, performance and comfort thanks to their efficient layout and use of space (the larger sister ships to Invictus, the 36 Mark II with the exact same layout and built, were recently featured as one of the best affordable bluewater cruisers in a book dedicated to such).

-Invictus is a great example of this, as one of the 33-2 models she feels bigger than 33', her 11' beam providing ample elbow room below, her 3-cabin layout providing privacy when desired (with actual doors) and her head, located port and aft, makes for a much less, um, "exciting" experience if you have to use the facilities while underway than more traditional sailboats with the head forward just before the V-berth (where you experience much more of the boat's pitching).
+Invictus is a great example of this, as one of the 33 Mark II models she feels bigger than 33', her 11' beam providing ample elbow room below, her 3 cabin layout providing privacy when desired (with actual doors) and her head, located port and aft, makes for a much less, um, "exciting" experience if you have to use the facilities while underway than more traditional sailboats with the head forward just before the V-berth (where you experience much more of the boat's pitching).

 Invictus also features a VERY large cooler and plenty of storage space for provisions and gear.
 She has a galley with a sink and hot and cold pressurized water, a propane stove, and a Magma marine BBQ mounted on her stern pulpit.

 Thanks to the inventive cabin design, her main salon can comfortably seat 6 for a meal.
-She also sports new (as of September 2017) standing rigging, a 16 hp Yannmar diesel with less than 900 hours on it that runs like a swiss clock, depth sounder, knot meter, brand new (December 2017) Raymarine wheel autopilot, 2-speed self-tailing winches, GPS enabled DSC VHF radio, stereo with bluetooth and remote, nearly new Pineapple 110 roller furling jib, and a flat screen TV, DVD player and microwave while on shore power.
+She also sports new (as of September 2017) standing rigging, a 16 hp Yannmar diesel with less than 900 hours on it that runs like a swiss clock, depth sounder, knot meter, brand new (December 2017) Raymarine wheel autopilot, 2-speed self-tailing winches, GPS enabled DSC VHF radio, stereo with bluetooth and remote, nearly new Pineapple 95% roller furling jib, and a flat screen TV, DVD player and (while on shore power) microwave.